Biogas digester benefits arise in many ways. In this article we focus on three main benefits.

 Digestate has a high nutrient and mineral material content which makes this product useful to the farming neighborhood for spreading on fields for improved plant growth.
 It is normally distributed on the near-by fields as a fertilizer, but some agriculture areas are too small for correct use of the digestate and it needs to be delivered to other areas where there are nutrient deficits.

 Another option is that biogas digestate is treated mechanically, chemically and/or biologically with the conventional biological wastewater treatment plant, however these choices lead to higher costs and lower profitability of biogas plants.
-It is carbon neutral and using it is a great way to decrease an on-farm carbon footprint.
+It is carbon neutral and using it is a great way to decrease an on-farm carbon footprint which is one of the substantial biogas digester benefits.

 Macro aspects such as Nitrogen, Phosphorus and Potassium are present in huge quantities in digestate, it likewise has the added advantages of including other components which are vital to plant development and development such as Calcium, Sulphur, Magnesium and a host of crucial trace elements.